Yettel Bulgaria

-Yettel Bulgaria (formerly known as Telenor Bulgaria) is the largest mobile network and the third largest fixed telecommunications company in Bulgaria.
+Yettel Bulgaria (formerly known as Telenor Bulgaria) is the third largest mobile network and the third largest fixed telecommunications company in Bulgaria.
 The company was founded under the name "Cosmo Bulgaria Mobile" in 2001 by OTE and operated under the brand name "Globul" until 2014.

 In 2013 it was bought by Telenor and changed its name.
 In August 2018, the company was acquired by PPF, a Czech private investment fund.
 The company continued to use the Telenor brand until 1 March 2022, when it was renamed to Yettel Bulgaria.
 In February 2024, the company was acquired by e& (Etisalat), and the merger was approved by Bulgaria's competition watchdog.
 However the branding of Yettel has not yet been changed.

 History

 The company was founded in 2001 by telecommunications corporation OTE group, from 2005 to 2013 it was part of the Cosmote brand line of the group, since August 2013, is 100% owned by Norwegian telecommunications corporation Telenor which acquired it from OTE in for EUR 717 million.